Term Taken: 2019 Spring

 This course was conducted in a “flipped classroom” fashion.
 In each lecture, about 4 groups (consisting of 4 people each) gave presentations on various computer science topics.
 The concept sounded pretty cool and innovative, but the result was pretty bad.
 Since students didn’t have teaching skills as good as professors, all the presentations were pretty dull and it was an extremely tedious process to listen to all the presentations back to back.
 Therefore, the attendance rate of this course was low as hell.

 Aside from the student’s presentations, we were also required to listen to some talks by CUHK alumni currently in tech industries.
 To be honest, I didn’t enjoy most of the talks and gained very little from them.

 Another component of the course was article-writing.
-The professor maintained a Wordpress blog, which contained all the student’s articles.
+The professor maintained a Wordpress blog, which contained all articles written by the students.
 We could review and rate articles written by others on the blog.
 Though many classmates disliked writing these articles and thought they were useless, I actually enjoyed writing them (since writing is one of my biggest hobbies, and that’s what I’m doing right now).

 The most interesting part of the course was the industry visits.
 We had to register for two off-campus industry visits to tech companies in Hong Kong and Shenzhen City.
 I attended the visit to Tencent’s Binhai building in Shenzhen, which was pretty fun and impressive.
 For most of the fellow classmates (including me), industry visit was the best part of this course.

-I can’t deny that my presentation and writing skills have improved after this course, but there are far more effective ways to enhance those skills, not to mention a total of 9 credits of written/spoken English courses are already required in our major program.
+I couldn’t deny that my presentation and writing skills had improved after this course, but there were far more effective ways to enhance those skills, not to mention a total of 9 credits of written/spoken English courses are already required in our major program.

 Prof. Chau is great and eager to receive feedbacks from the students, I bet by Prof. Chau’s efforts on improving the course, CSCI3250+CSCI3251 will become better in future years.